 If they’re providing care for someone with dementia, this can be even more frustrating and challenging.

 Above and Beyond Home Health Care is happy to work with families concerned about depression.
 We can discuss different options to help everyone, including respite care.
-Here, one of our trained personnel can stay with a client for a few hours or even longer to give caregivers – and perhaps a client – a well-deserved break.
+Here, one of our trained personnel can stay with a patient for a few hours or even longer to give caregivers – and perhaps a patient – a well-deserved break.